-Summary: Under the general supervision of the Principal, Nicole Boucher, or her delegate, provides assistance in classrooms, resource rooms and to individual students defined by the Ministry of Education as having a designation with an IEP (Individual Education Plan).
+Summary: Under the general supervision of the Principal, Kevin vanderLinden, or his delegate, provides assistance in classrooms, resource rooms and to individual students defined by the Ministry of Education as having a designation with an IEP (Individual Education Plan).
 General duties include assisting the teacher with the supervision of students and in the delivery of special programs to designated students and classes; monitoring students' behaviour; conferring with the school-based team regarding IEPs; and assisting teachers to gather resource materials that support a student's IEP.

-Current EAs for the 2023-24 year (subject to change):
+Current EAs for the 2024-25 year (subject to change):

 Christine Anderson

 Judith Belton

 Tricia Carder

 Brooke Chapman

 Emma Croasdale

 Annette Dawes

 Beth Eacott

 Chelsea Hasanen

 Helena Taggart

 Tarina Lewis

 Christine Lidston

+Matt Schuetze - ISW

 Shona Shadlock

 Caitlin Whittaker - Science Kiosk

 Bonnie Williams - Kelsey Kafe